pingcap/dm/docs/RFCS/20190906_flow_control.md

 There exists some key concepts in a data import/replication:

-- Data loss: Each database transaction execution failure is treated as one data loss, the failure includes every kind of database execution failure that no data is written to downstream, partial data written error does not include.
+- Transaction failure: Each database transaction execution failure is treated as one transaction failure, the failure includes every kind of database execution failure that no data is written to downstream, partial data written error does not include.
 - Bandwidth: Bandwidth describes the maximum data import/replication rate from a DM-worker to downstream, this can be measured by TPS from DM-worker (or TPS in downstream, but should only include the data traffic from this DM-worker).
 - Latency: Latency is the amount of time it takes for data to replicate from DM-worker to downstream.